 As a trainee on the Management Stream, you'll get the chance to develop your management and project management skills and achieve recognised qualifications.

 We offer graduates the opportunity to study for an APM Project Management qualification.
-To supplement this, our graduates also study for a Management qualification in Year 2.
+To supplement this, our graduates also study for a level 5 Operations and Departmental Management apprenticeship.

 You will also have access to our accredited Management and Leadership Development Programme, our extensive suite of e-learning and our graduate development framework.